cblevins/sp22-dig-stud/in-class/tableau-public.md

 Sheet 2:

-- Make a map of post offices
+- Make a map of all the post offices in the dataset
-- Only show post offices from one state of your choosing on the map using the `Filters` tool.
+- Only show post offices on the map from one state of your choosing using the `Filters` tool.
-- Use the `Pages` feature to allow a user to "flip" through and see new post offices that were established each year (play around with the `Show history` feature)
+- Use the `Pages` feature to allow a user to "flip" through and see new post offices that were `Established` each year (play around with the `Show history` feature)
 - Add information about the post office's name, year it opened, and year it closed in the `Tooltip` so that a user can click on a point and get this information.
 - Color all the post offices that have semi-random coordinates light blue.
-Hint: use the RandomCoordinatesFlag field.
+Hint: use the `RandomCoordinatesFlag` field.

 ## Publish the data online